imsdev/ims-devops-java-jenkins/README.md

 1. Install custom plugins
 1. Configure Java and the installed plugins
 1. Create a Maven Project
-1. Configure the Maven project with source on GitHub for automatng the build of the [insurancenodb](https://github.com/imsdev/ims-java-jmp) Java JMP application
+1. Configure the Maven project with source on GitHub for automating the build of the [insurancenodb](https://github.com/imsdev/ims-java-jmp) Java JMP application
 1. Configuring the HTTP request methods for creating and starting the z/OSMF workflow

 ## z/OS Prerequisites